UQ-eLIPSE/quickmark/README.md

 # quickmark
-An application to consume and mark student submissions.
+An application to quickly consume and mark student file submissions.